 Once you are aware of generational workforce differences, you can design training that addresses everyone’s needs.
 The best approach is to incorporate several elements to your training to ensure that you don’t leave anyone out.
 Here are some guidelines to help you do this.

-- Avoid stereotyping people.
+- Avoid stereotyping.
 Try to maintain a balance between recognizing that members of each generation have certain tendencies and realizing that people are individuals.
 For example, some Baby Boomers are tech-savvy while not all millennials are addicted to their smartphones.

 - Balance guidance and self-direction in your training programs.
 Baby Boomers and the Silent Generation grew up learning mostly from personal interactions rather than media.
 Gen-Xers and Millennials, to varying degrees, grew up playing computer games, browsing the internet, and learning many tasks on their own.
 Today’s e-learning platforms provide many options for self-directed learning.
 While this is valuable, don’t forget that some of your employees prefer live interaction and personal contact.

 - Seek learning tools that bridge the generations.
 Some tools are appropriate for multiple generations and learning styles.
-Video training is especially effective in this manner.
-For one thing, even older employees probably watched instructional movies in school.
+Video training is especially effective in this manner; everyone probably watched instructional movies in school.
 Videos also allow for more traditional lecture-style learning that’s not very different from a live session.

 - Provide additional training to bring everyone up to speed.
 Very often, the gap separating people on tech issues is not as wide as it first appears.
 Yet, if your training program simply assumes that everyone has the same background, it’s easy to inadvertently leave some people behind.
 You can prevent this by providing extra training and peer-to-peer sessions for older employees (and anyone else who needs it).
 This type of training might include instruction in using certain software, keyboarding skills, and anything else that’s an essential prerequisite to your overall training.